cit-upenn/cit-591-fall-2018-project-xinxu/README.txt

+CIT-591-Project-Art-Searcher

+This program is a java application that allows users to search for an artist' s paintings in our database through GUI and mark the top 10 paintings' locations on Google Map.

 This project contains two packages with test and main.

 The main contains the main class called App which constructs all related objects and builds several windows.
 There are three separate windows that builds three windows that are ArtSearcherWindow, Error Window and Information Window.